(A) What are the safe equipment requirements for a licensed child care center?

 (1) Equipment, materials, and furniture shall be sturdy, safe, and easy to clean and maintain.
 They shall also be free of sharp points or corners, splinters, or protruding nails; loose or rusty parts; peeling or chipping paint ; or other hazardous features.

 (2) Furniture, equipment and materials which are not usable due to breakage or being a hazard shall be removed immediately and stored away from children until repaired or replaced.

 (3) Air conditioners, heat pumps, electric fans and space heaters shall be mounted or placed out of the children's reach or have safeguards which prevent children from being injured.
 All heaters utilized by the child care center shall be approved in writing by the fire department and/or the building department.

 (4) Indoor swings (excluding infant swings), slides, climbers, and climbing apparatuses shall not be placed over carpet, concrete, tile, or any similarly hard surface.
 There shall be shock absorbent protective covering under and around this equipment.
 If climbing equipment is over three feet high, landing mats at least one and one half inches thick shall be used.
 The protective covering shall be used and placed according to manufacturers' guidelines.

-(5) Any children's equipment, including those with straps, shall be used in accordance with the manufacturer's guidelines.
+(5) All children's equipment shall be used in accordance with the manufacturer's guidelines.

-(6) Trampolines, inflatable bounce houses and ball pits shall not be permitted for use at the center.
+(6) Trampolines, ball pits, and inflatable play equipment intended for climbing and bouncing, including but not limited to slides and bounce houses shall not be permitted for use at the center.

 (B) What are the safe environment requirements for a licensed child care center?